kanishka-linux/kawaii-player/README.md

 In Music mode only audio will be played and video will be suppressed.

-## Detached Video Mode
+## Detached Video Mode (or Picture in Picture mode)

 ###### [Index](#index)

 ![kawaii-player](/Images/Detached_Mode.png)

 The Player contains Detached video mode, which can be activated by right clicking tray icon and selecting appropriate entry.
 In this mode, video will be detached from the main application window and can float anywhere on the desktop.
 By default it has titlebar, which users can remove by activating frameless mode from system tray context menu.
 Users can make this detached video of any size and can position it anywhere on the desktop which will remain above all the windows.

-In lightweight desktop sessions like LXDE there is very simple sound menu applet which does not integrate music and any other extra functionalities.
-By using this mode, it is possible to use it as a system tray widget with many advance features with which you can quickly control your media (both audio and video) which is being played in the player, similar to sound menu applet of GNOME or KDE.
+**Fun-Fact:** When I was implementing detached video mode, I had no idea that I was basically implementing picture-in-picture mode.
+I was initially inspired by an amazing tooltip widget available in gmusicbrowser from which we can control media player.
+But such type of tooltip widgets became difficult to implement as many gnu/linux desktops stopped supporting old style tray widgets with tooltip in favour of app-indicators.
+So reluctantly, I developed detached video mode that will work on every desktop which later on I came to know that, is called as picture-in-picture mode.

 ## Addon Structure